kw7oe/kw7oe.github.io/content/posts/2021-in-review.md

 ### The Bad

 I actually started to pick back playing Ukulele and learnt to play 1 or 2 instrumental finger style music.
-It went really well initially, I can play the first two verses.
+It went really well initially.
+I can play the first two verses.
 Shit happen and I stopped.

 For learning, I set out to complete [CMU Database System course][1] by the end